Howard County Criminal Justice Center

 Inmates housed at the Howard County Criminal Justice Center now have two ways to receive mail: Tradition Mail via the US Postal Service and new Inmate E-mail.

-To send an Inmate an E-mail FOR A SMALL FEE, Click Here
+To send an Inmate an E-mail FOR A SMALL FEE please proceed to Secure Instant Mail to set up an account.

 -Any plans for sending contraband in or out of the facility